Blog posts

 What was dangerous, was the situation and a lack of further investigation and/or video call by Erin to confirm the identity of the presumed clients who needed a translator.

-Tip #1: If you receive a call for services, it is important to engage the potential buyer on a video call and write down their information so you can build a case ensuring they are legitimate.
+If you receive a call for services, always engage the potential client on a video call and document their information.
+This helps verify their legitimacy and provides a record in case of any issues.

-What saved Erin was her own response and the actions of her friend who showed valor and courage that day to get them out of the immediate area and then hiding out in a coffee field.
+What ultimately saved Erin was her quick thinking and the courage of her friend, who acted decisively to get them out of danger and hide in a nearby coffee field until help arrived.

-In This Report by Insight Crime, it states that Colombia was once the kidnapping capital of the world with an average of 8 abductions per day.
-By the year 2000 there were entire regions with little to no police or military presence.
-In these places anyone wealthy or well known traveling from one city to another, or even very normal people could be at risk of being abducted.
+According to a report by Insight Crime, Colombia was once known as the kidnapping capital of the world, with an average of eight abductions per day.
+By the year 2000, entire regions lacked police or military presence, putting both wealthy individuals and everyday travelers at risk of abduction while moving between cities.

-Economic downturn from COVIDS and political uncertainty from administration changes, seems to have emboldened criminal organizations in recent months.
-Local experts in Medellin and the Coffee Axis along with their respective audiences and followers are perceiving an uptick in kidnapping and extortion situations or attempts.
+he economic downturn from COVID-19 and political uncertainty following recent administration changes appear to have emboldened criminal organizations across Colombia.
+In recent months, local experts in Medellín and the Coffee Axis—along with their communities—have reported a noticeable increase in kidnapping and extortion attempts.

 Kidnapping and extortion in Colombia